zouchuhang/LayoutNet/README.md

 This includes the groundtruth 2D posiiton of room corners in .mat format from the two dataset

-- Download preprocessed LSUN training/validation/testing [data](https://drive.google.com/file/d/1BSYquS7LietkRiyZMxBlqtY8uZSIsUUg/view?usp=sharing)
+- Download preprocessed LSUN training/validation/testing [data](https://drive.google.com/file/d/1BSYquS7LietkRiyZMxBlqtY8uZSIsUUg/view?usp=sharing) to current folder

 Note that we correct 10% wrong corner labels.